 Gross SalaryTotal pay before deductionsBasic + allowances + commissions

-SHIFSocial Health Insurance Fund2.75% of gross salary
+SHIFSocial Health Insurance Fund2.75% of gross salary, with current minimum rules and no upper cap

 AHLAffordable Housing Levy1.5% of gross salary